 Cybis Porcelain had a long history of making giftware items, dating all the way back to the very first days of the studio in the late 1930s.
 Their varied designs can be roughly divided into the categories of covered boxes, vases and jars, and decorative tableware such as bowls and compotes.
-(The wedding-themed items appear in their own separate post.)
+(The wedding-themed items and decorative eggs appear in their own separate posts.)

 This circa 1939 ornate floral rose box is 7″ long x 5.5″ tall x 5″ wide.
 This very ornate box foreshadows the Cordey items soon to appear, and is lined with a blue fabric which may or may not be original to the piece.
 It is signed M.B.Cybis 1939 in blue.